William Waldorf Astor: Early life and education

 William Waldorf Astor was born in New York City.
-He was the only child of financier and philanthropist John Jacob Astor III (1822–1890) and Charlotte Augusta Gibbes (1825–1887).
+He was the only child of the financier and philanthropist John Jacob Astor III and Charlotte Augusta Gibbes.
 He studied in Germany and in Italy under the care of private tutors and a governess.

 In his early adult years, Astor returned to the United States and went to Columbia Law School, graduating with a LL.B. in 1875.
 He was called to the United States Bar in 1875.
 He worked for a short time in law practice and in the management of his father's estate of financial and real estate holdings.

 Personal life

-Astor married Mary Dahlgren Paul (born 1858, died 22 December 1894) on 6 June 1878.
+Astor married Mary Dahlgren Paul on 6 June 1878.
 She is buried in Trinity Church Cemetery Manhattan.
 They had five children: